aaditi2/aaditi2/README.md

 ---

 ⚡ *Coding philosophy:*
-*"Keep it simple, make it work, then refactor it 'til it's perfect."* 🧹💡
+*"Keep it simple, make it work, then refactor it till it's perfect."* 🧹💡